iamjatinchauhan/resources-for-developers/Interview/Readme.md

 ### Q. Why do you want this job?
-**What They Want to Know:** This question gives you an opportunity to show the interviewer what you know about the job and the company, so take time beforehand to thoroughly research the company, its products, services, culture and mission.
+**What They Want to Know:** This question gives you an opportunity to show the interviewer what you know about the job and the company, so take time beforehand to thoroughly research the company, its products, services, culture, departments, management structure, competitors and mission.
 Be specific about what makes you a good fit for this role, and mention aspects of the company and position that appeal to you most.

 ### Q. Prove your worth to me!